-1 Module name 38129 International Political Economy 5 ECTS ; 2 Courses / lectures No teaching units are offered for the module in the current semester.
+1 Module name 38129 International Political Economy 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
 For further information on teaching units please contact the module managers.
-Es besteht Anwesenheitspflicht. : 3 Lecturers -
+Es besteht Anwesenheitspflicht.
+3 Lecturers -

 4 Module coordinator Dr. Elisabeth Meyer 5 Contents Organization: The semi-intensive seminar is made up of five four-hour sessions concentrating on specific broader topics in international political economy.
 Individual sessions may consist of an introductory lecture, student presentations, group discussions and other activities.
 Students are expected to do some introductory reading ahead of every session.
-Contents: Sessions are planned around the following topics: (1) Explaining the workings and performance of international organizations; (2) the role of international organizations in development aid and lending; (3) the limited gains of trade in developing countries and their relation to political economy aspects; (4) international conflict, especially the use and effects of economic sanctions; and (5) the effects of globalization on domestic politics.

-6 Learning objectives and skills Scientific skills: Students learn about broad aspects of international cooperation and conflict from a political economy perspective.
-Methodology skills: Students practice working with economic models and methods and strengthen their academic writing and reading skills.
-Personal skills: Students sharpen and broaden their critical thinking skills which supports their professional and academic development.
-Social skills: Students practice giving and receiving feedback as well as cooperating with classmates.
-7 Prerequisites Successful completion of at least one module on International Economics and/or Development Economics is recommended.
-8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written assignment (15 pages), presentation (40 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (67%), presentation (33%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english
+Contents: Sessions are planned around the following topics: 1) Explaining the workings and performance of international organizations 2) The role of international organizations in development aid and lending 3) The limited gains of trade in developing countries and their relation to political economy aspects 4) International conflict, especially the use and effects of economic sanctions 5) The effects of globalization on domestic politics. • Scientific skills: Students learn about broad aspects of international cooperation and conflict from a political economy perspective. • Methodology skills: Students practice working with economic models and methods and strengthen their academic writing and reading skills. • Personal skills: Students sharpen and broaden their critical thinking skills which supports their professional and academic development. • Social skills: Students practice giving and receiving feedback as well as cooperating with classmates.
+6 Learning objectives and skills 7 Prerequisites Successful completion of at least one module on International Economics and/or Development Economics is recommended.
+8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written assignment (15 pages), presentation (40 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (67%), presentation (33%)